-North and South Carolina are home to 4 CTSA hubs Duke University, the Medical University of South Carolina, the UNC-Chapel Hill/RTI partnership, and Wake Forest University who have partnered with Health Sciences South Carolina (HSSC) to create the Carolinas Collaborative, a data resource that harmonizes the electronic health record data across the institutions to expedite clinical research and quality improvement.
+North and South Carolina are home to 4 CTSA hubs: Duke University, the Medical University of South Carolina, the University of North Carolina at Chapel Hill, and Wake Forest University.
+The four CTSAs have partnered with Health Sciences South Carolina (HSSC) to create the Carolinas Collaborative, a data resource that harmonizes the electronic health record data across the institutions to expedite clinical research and quality improvement activities.

 The work should collect preliminary data to lead to a competitive proposal to an external funding agency (NIH, AHRQ, PCORI, etc.) within 1 year from funding.

 New requirements for funded pilot grants